Responsive Website. What, why and how.

 How is a Responsive Website Built?

 Responsive Design requires designers and developers to rethink their approach.
 Designers must consider optimization of visual elements to account for variations in screen size.
-Developers must consider how the latest browsers handle media queries, as well as optimizing media for scalability and load time.
+Developers must consider how the latest browsers handle media queries, as well as optimizing media for sociability and load time.

 Elements of a Responsive Website